siavava/portfolio/content/projects/web/dartmouth-robotics.md

   - "design"
   - "TypeScript"
   - "Next"
+summary: |-
-summary: "A redesigned website for the Dartmouth Robotics Club, built with Next.js and SCSS and deployed on Vercel."
+  A redesigned website for the Dartmouth Robotics Club, built with Next.js and SCSS and deployed on Vercel.
 ---

 A redesign of the [Dartmouth Robotics Club][dartmouthrobotics] website,